renuo/renuo-upload-doc/how_it_works.md

 The first version of Renuo Upload Client is written in CoffeeScript.
 The second version will be written in [TypeScript](http://www.typescriptlang.org/).

 ### Renuo Upload Signing
-[Renuo Upload Signing](https://github.com/renuo/renuo-upload-signing) is a ruby sinatra app.
+[Renuo Upload Signing](https://github.com/renuo/renuo-upload-signing) is a ruby [Sinatra](http://www.sinatrarb.com/) app.
 It is only accessed by the Renuo Upload Client and needed to create a signed policy and the other credentials.
 It also creates a prefix for every upload, so that nothing can be overwritten by another upload.

-Why a ruby sniatra app?<br>
+Why a ruby [Sinatra](http://www.sinatrarb.com/) app?<br>
 -Because the first version of the signing part for S3 (policy) was written and tested in ruby.<br>
 In a second version it can be rewritten in any language, because the application is that small.